-We treat more heart attack patients than any other hospitals in Tennessee, but the quality of care we provide is more important to us than the quantity.
+We treat more heart attack patients than any other hospital in Tennessee, but the quality of care we provide is more important to us than the quantity.
 West Tennessee Heart and Vascular Center at Jackson-Madison County General Hospital has received Chest Pain Center with PCI Accreditation, the highest level of accreditation awarded by the Society of Cardiovascular Patient Care.
 Commonly known as angioplasty, PCI is a procedure that helps to open narrowed arteries in the heart either with balloon angioplasty or stents.

 Chest Pain Center Access: Whether by ambulance or walk-in, patients access the Chest Pain Center through the Emergency Room at the Jackson-Madison County General Hospital.

 West Tennessee Heart and Vascular Center conducts STEMI Drills (Heart Attack Drills) with emergency response teams and surrounding emergency departments that often transfer heart attack patients to Jackson-Madison County General Hospital in order to improve treatment times.
 Read about STEMI Drills